 20.5%, compared to 7.7% after treatment, according to ILBPS both before and after treatment.
 After the treatment, the degree of strain decreased significantly compared to the ILBPS (p<0.001).
-In patients without radiculopathy, the rate of people who were completely restricted (Stage 4) before treatment was 17.9%, while the rate of those who were bedridden (Stage 5) was 12.8%, while the rate of those who were completely limited (Stage 4) after treatment was 12.8% and bedridden.
-The rate of those who were dependent (Stage 5) was seen to be 5.1%.
+In patients without radiculopathy, the rate of people who were completely restricted (Stage 4) before treatment was 17.9%, while the rate of those who were bedridden (Stage 5) was 12.8%, while the rate of those who were dependent (Stage 5) was seen as 5.1%.
 After the treatment, the limitation decreased significantly compared to the OS (p<0.001) (Table 2).